-Inaugurated in 2013, the Colin Powell School for Civic and Global Leadership (formerly the Division of Social Science) comprises the five departments of:
+The Colin Powell School for Civic and Global Leadership (formerly the Division of Social Science) comprises five departments:

-Located in the vibrant Harlem neighborhood of New York City, the Colin Powell School, buillds upon an exceptionally strong tradition in the social sciences at City College, and offers students a living laboratory in which to study and conduct research in their chosen fields.
+Located in the vibrant New York City neighborhood of Harlem, the Colin Powell School, builds upon an exceptionally strong tradition in the social sciences at City College, and offers students a living laboratory in which to study and conduct research in their chosen fields.
 The Powell School’s hallmark values of service and leadership permeate every aspect of our work and animate City College’s unflagging and historic commitment to access and excellence.

 At the Colin Powell School, faculty and students promote the highest standards of intellectual inquiry while examining patterns in our cultures, worldwide economic activity and reasoning, the relations and institutions of power, and the dynamics of cognition and social interactions.
 They study why individuals, groups, governments, institutions, tribes, classes, men, women, and children do what they do... and use the knowledge they gain to further powerful, positive change.
 The internationally recognized scholarship of the Colin Powell School’s diverse faculty addresses critical topics of societal concern from multiple intellectual perspectives.